kaankarakose/first-play/README.md

 # first-play
-Code implementation for detecting first play behavior in children during make-believe task.
+Code implementation for detecting first play behavior in children during make-believe play task of ADOS-2.

 ## Status
 **Code will be released upon paper acceptance**